Zambia Holidays & Safaris

 Steeped in the legends of great explorers, Zambia remains little changed and the spirit of David Livingstone and his contemporaries lives on in this beautiful country lying at the heart of truly wild Africa.
 Few have ventured here over the years, but for those who have, the rewards are tremendous as it remains, to the cognoscenti, the ultimate bush experience.
 South Luangwa is the home of the walking safari with some of the continent’s most diverse animal and bird populations living within the lush valley and just a handful of camps.

 Further to the west, the remote Kafue National Park boasts the wildlife-rich floodplains of Busanga and a remarkable population of leopard, whilst on the southern border and hugging the contours of the river, lies the Lower Zambezi Valley.
 This unspoiled wildlife environment of mahogany forest and riverine backwaters is home to large populations of elephant, buffalo, hippos and crocodiles that wallow in its pools.

-Day 1 – Arrive Lusaka & fly to South Luangwa National Park – Sanctuary Puku Ridge Camp – 3 nights
+Day 1 – Arrive Lusaka & fly to South Luangwa National Park – Tafika Camp – 3 nights

 Days 2 & 3 – Two full days of game activities in the South Luangwa National Park

 Day 4 – Fly to Livingstone & road transfer to Sanctuary Sussi Lodge – 3 nights

 Days 5 & 6 – Two full day of activities in & around Livingstone

 Day 7 – Fly to the Lower Zambezi National Park - Anabezi Camp – 3 nights

 Days 8 & 9 – Two full days of game activities in the Lower Zambezi National Park